andrezapipolo/andrezapipolo/README_eng.md

 ## **Hi, I'm Andreza Pipolo!**
- I am a programming student at {Reprograma} currently learning how to code.
-I am in the process of career migration with interest in working as a Back  End Developer.
-I have knowledge in Git, Github, JavaScript and Node.JS.
-I intend to include TypeScript and Java in my skills.
+I'm a DevOps student through the Ser + Tech bootcamp, offered by Let´s Code By Ada in partnership with Nuclea, I was a student at the {Reprograma} bootcamp in back-end.
+I am in the process of career change with an interest in working with development and DevOps.
 Feel free to create a pull request to contribute to any of my repositories.

 <img align='right' src="./images/dog.gif" width="350"></h1>

-- 🌱 I’m currently learning JavaScript, Node.js.
+- 🌱 I’m currently learning Linux, Python e AWS.

 - 👨‍💻 All of my projects are available at [Github](https://github.com/andrezapipolo?tab=repositories).